-Sri Lanka is an island country located in the Indian Ocean.
-Total land area is about 65,610 square kilometers.
-The central part of the southern half of the island is mountainous with heights more than 2.5 Km.
 The core regions of the central highlands contain many complex topographical features such as ridges, peaks, plateaus, basins, valleys and escarpments.
 The remainder of the island is practically flat except for several small hills that rise abruptly in the lowlands.
-These topographical features (Figure 1) strongly affect the spatial patterns of winds, seasonal rainfall, temperature, relative humidity (RH) and other climatic elements, particularly during the monsoon season.

-Sri Lanka's highest Mountain is Pidurutalagala which is 2,524 meters in height and the elevation map of Sri Lanka shows in (Figure 2).
+These topographical features (Figure 2) strongly affect the spatial patterns of winds, seasonal rainfall, temperature, relative humidity (RH) and other climatic elements, particularly during the monsoon season.
+Sri Lanka's highest Mountain is Pidurutalagala which is 2,524 meters in height and Mountain of Pidurutalagala shown in Figure 3.
 Most of the island's surface consists of plains between 30 and 200 meters above sea level.
 Hundred and three rivers in the Central Highlands and flow in a radial pattern toward the sea.
 Most of these rivers are short.
 There are 16 principal rivers longer than 100 kilometers in length, with twelve of them carrying about 75% of the mean river discharge in the entire country.
 The longest rivers are the Mahaweli Ganga (335 km) and the Malwathu Oya (164 km).
-The rivers map of Sri Lanka shows in (Figure 3), in the highlands, river courses are frequently broken by discontinuities in the terrain, and where they encounter escarpments, numerous waterfalls and rapids have eroded a passage.
+The rivers map of Sri Lanka shows in (Figure 4), in the highlands, river courses are frequently broken by discontinuities in the terrain, and where they encounter escarpments, numerous waterfalls and rapids have eroded a passage.
 Once they reach the plain, the rivers slow down and the waters meander across flood plains and deltas.
 The upper reaches of the rivers are wild and usually unnavigable, and the lower reaches are prone to seasonal flooding.
 Human intervention has altered the flows of some rivers in order to create hydroelectric, irrigation, and transportation projects.
 In the north, east, and southeast, the rivers feed numerous artificial lakes or reservoirs (tanks) that store water during the dry season.
 More than 90% of Sri Lanka's surface lies on Precambrian strata, some of it dating back 2 billion years.

-Figure 1.
-Eleevation map of Sri Lanka

 Figure 2.
+Topographical map of Sri Lanka

+Figure 3 Pidurutalagala Mountain

-Topographical map of Sri Lanka Figure 3: River basing map of Sri
+Figure4: River basing map of Sri Lanka